 We publish the following types of editorial content:

-These should be submitted for a specific issue according to our 2017 Calendar.
+These should be submitted for a specific issue according to our 2017/2018 calendar.
 They should range from about 1,500 to 3,500 words in length.
 Focuses typically are either on a hot localization topic, a geographic region or a language.
 Suggestions for future focus topics are welcome.
 We publish several focus articles per issue.

 Also 1,500 to 3,500 words in length, these can be on any language industry-related topic.
 As with Focus articles, they should offer background facts, insights and specific examples, and be easily understood by readers who may not have a working knowledge of the subject material.
 We publish a few general articles every issue.